-When falsely accused of rape or other forms of sexual assault, it is critical to understand and protect your rights and future.
-Although our nation’s legal system presumes each person is innocent until proven guilty, even mere allegations can destroy your personal and professional reputation.
+If you have false allegations ofrape or other forms ofsexual assault against you, it is critical to take immediate action.
+Although our nation’s courts assume each person is innocent until proven guilty, even mere allegations can destroy your personal and professional reputation.

 Unfortunately, defending oneself from these types of accusations is often extremely difficult.
 Regardless of the merits of the charges against you, time is of the essence.